Iowa DNR

 Fish Kill DatabaseDB

-The Iowa DNR Fish Kill Database stores the data for fish kills in the state.
-The primary function of this database application is to track causes and locations of fish kills for the purposes of assessing Iowa's water quality.
+The Iowa DNR Fish Kill Database stores the data from fish kill investigations across the state.
+The primary function of this database application is to track the magnitudes, causes, and locations of the fish kills.

 Fish Kill Reporting